Juan Rafael Fuentes

-Juan Rafael Fuentes Hernández (born 5 January 1990) is a Spanish professional footballer who plays as a left back.
+Juan Rafael Fuentes Hernández (born 5 January 1990) is a Spanish former professional footballer who played as a left-back.

 Club career

 Córdoba

-Born in Córdoba, Andalusia, Fuentes made his professional debut with hometown club Córdoba CF on 10 October 2009, appearing in a 1–1 away draw against Real Murcia in the Segunda División.
+Born in Córdoba, Andalusia, Fuentes made his professional debut with hometown club Córdoba CF on 10 October 2009, appearing in a 1–1 away draw against Real Murcia CF in the Segunda División.
 He was a first-team regular over the course of four seasons at that level, featuring in 30 games in 2011–12 (all starts) and 35 the following campaign.

-Fuentes scored his first goal as a senior on 30 March 2013, helping the hosts defeat CE Sabadell FC 3–0.
+Fuentes scored his first goal as a senior on 30 March 2013, helping the hosts to defeat CE Sabadell FC 3–0.

 Espanyol

 Fuentes joined La Liga side RCD Espanyol on 19 June 2013, on a four-year deal.
 He played his first match in the top flight on 19 August, starting in a 2–2 draw at RC Celta de Vigo.

 Osasuna

 On 11 August 2016, Fuentes signed for CA Osasuna also in the top tier.
 The following 27 July, after suffering relegation, he terminated his contract.